Edwin Stanton: Impeachment

 On January 13, 1868, the Senate voted overwhelmingly to reinstate Stanton as Secretary of War.
-Grant, fearing the Act's prescribed penalty of $10,000 in fines and five-years of prison, doubly so because of his high likelihood of being the Republican presidential nominee in the upcoming election, turned the office over immediately.
+Grant, fearing the Act's prescribed penalty of $10,000 in fines and five years in prison, doubly so because of his high likelihood of being the Republican presidential nominee in the upcoming election, turned the office over immediately.
 Stanton returned to the War Department soon after in "unusually fine spirits and chatting casually", as newspapers reported.
 His reemergence precipitated a tide of congratulatory writings and gestures, thanking him for his opposition to the greatly disliked Johnson.
-The President, meanwhile, again began searching for an agreeable person to take the helm at the War Department, but after a few weeks, he seemed to accept Stanton's reinstatement with resignation.
+The president, meanwhile, again began searching for an agreeable person to take the helm at the War Department, but after a few weeks, he seemed to accept Stanton's reinstatement with resignation.
 He did try to diminish the power of Stanton's office, however, regularly disregarding it.
-However, with his ability to sign treasury warrants, and his backing by Congress, Stanton still held considerable power.
+However, with his ability to sign treasury warrants and his backing by Congress, Stanton still held considerable power.

 Johnson became singularly focused on enacting Stanton's downfall.
 "No longer able to bear the congressional insult of an enemy imposed on his Official family," Marvel says, "Johnson began to ponder removing Stanton outright and replacing him with someone palatable enough to win Senate approval."
 Johnson sought Lorenzo Thomas, the army's adjutant general, to replace Stanton, to which he agreed.
-On February 21, Johnson notified Congress that he was dismissing Stanton, and appointing Thomas as secretary ad interim.
+On February 21, Johnson notified Congress that he was dismissing Stanton and appointing Thomas as secretary ad interim.
 Stanton, urged by Republican senators, refused to concede his post.
 That night, Republicans in the Senate, over Democratic resistance, pushed through a resolution declaring Stanton's removal illegal.
 In the House, a motion was presented to impeach Johnson.
-On February 24 the motion was agreed to, and Johnson impeached, with a party-line 126 yeas and 47 nays.
+On February 24, the motion was agreed to, and Johnson impeached, with a party-line 126 yeas and 47 nays.

 Johnson's trial began in late March.
 With a predominantly Republican Senate, Johnson's conviction seemed to many a foregone conclusion.
 However, throughout the process, several senators began showing hesitance to remove the President from office.
-Stanton, meanwhile, had remained barred in the War Department's headquarters for weeks, sneaking off once in a while to visit his home.
+Stanton, meanwhile, had remained barricaded in the War Department's headquarters for weeks, sneaking off once in a while to visit his home.
 When it seemed to Stanton that Johnson would not remove him forcefully from office, he began spending more time at home.
 Stanton watched closely as the trial, which he was convinced would end with Johnson's conviction, continued for several months.
 When it came time to vote, 35 voted to convict, 19 to acquit, falling one short of the 36-vote supermajority needed for a conviction.
 The remaining proceedings were delayed for several days for the Republican National Convention.
-On May 26, after Johnson had been acquitted on all of the ten other charges, Stanton submitted his resignation to the President.
+On May 26, after Johnson had been acquitted on all of the 10 other charges, Stanton submitted his resignation to the president.